michaeljolley/devtoolbox/.github/CONTRIBUTING.md

     git clone git@github.com:your-username/ps-alias.git

-**All changes should be based from the `vNext` branch.**

 - All functions placed in the `src/devtoolbox/Export` folder will be available to the end-user.
 - All functions placed in the `src/devtoolbox/Private` folder will only be available to the module's scripts *not* the end-user.

 Please follow these steps to include a new function to the module:

-1. Create a new function in the `src/devltoolbox/Export` folder.
+1. Create a new function in the `src/devltoolbox/export` folder.
 1. Run the `/UpdateManifest.ps1` to update the manifest.
 1. If you have previously installed the module, run `/UninstallModule.ps1`.
 1. Run `/InstallModule.ps1` to install the module to your local module folder and test your new function.

-Push to your fork and [submit a pull request](https://github.com/builders-club/devtoolbox/compare/) against the `vNext` branch.
+Push to your fork and [submit a pull request](https://github.com/michaeljolley/devtoolbox/compare/).

 At this point you're waiting on us.
 We like to at least comment on pull requests within three days (and, typically, one day).
 We may suggest some changes or improvements or alternatives.

 Normally reviews & merging occur live on stream at [https://twitch.tv/baldbeardedbuilder](https://twitch.tv/baldbeardedbuilder).